 As many of you know, I suffer from some pretty serious mental illnesses.
 For instance, the other day I was attacked by bats in my house.
 There were no bats.
-This is sort of a normal type of experience for me.
-I am fine as long as my emotional reactions to hallucinations stay within certain bounds.
+This is a normal experience for me, and I function fine as long as I stay centered and don’t emotionally react too much.

-In order to survive, I’ve had to do some pretty serious work to understand my own emotional reactions.
+Speaking of emotional reactions, in order to survive I’ve had to confront, analyze and understand my darkest, strangest and least admirable emotions.
+It has been difficult, often soul-crushing.
 And one of the things I’ve noticed is that “winning” and “losing” seems to matter a great deal, even with the most trivial things.

 Playing video games is a great example.
 My father noticed this about me when I was a child, that I would get unbelievably aggravated if I failed to do well at a video game in the arcade.
 I just thought it was because I was young.
 But now, sometimes, while playing games on my phone, I notice that if I do poorly I literally start crying.
 It doesn’t happen often, but it does happen.